Davy (film)

 Davy is a 1958 British comedy-drama film directed by Michael Relph and starring Harry Secombe, Alexander Knox and Ron Randell.
-It was the last comedy to be made by Ealing Studios and had the distinction of being the first British film in Technirama.
+It was written by WIlliam Rose.
+It was the last comedy to be made by Ealing Studios and was the first British film in Technirama.
 Davy was intended to launch the solo career of Harry Secombe, who was already a popular British radio personality on The Goon Show, but it was only moderately successful.

+Secombe said it "was to be my big chance to score a success in films, something I had longed to do ever since I started in the business.
+My previous attempts at becoming a film star were pretty poor to put it mildly."

 Plot

 A young entertainer is conflicted over the chance of a big break.
 He has to decide whether to remain with his family's music hall act or to go solo.